The econometrics of happiness: Are we underestimating the returns to education and income?: Descriptive evidence

-A small number of studies have at least remarked on the focal value issue, but without a full account or explanation. \citet{Landua-SIR1992-panel-focal-values} analyses response transition probabilities in the German Socio-Economic Panel, and \citet{Frick-Goebel-Schechtman-Wagner-Yitzhaki-SMR2006-SOEP-attrition-endpoints} confirm his report that respondents have a tendency to move away from the endpoints over time.
-In fact, this could be driven largely by the focal value behavior diminishing as panel participants, especially those with low numeracy, gain familiarity and comfort with the scale. \citet{Dolan-Layard-Metcalfe-ONS2011-SWB-public-policy} mention that SWL ratings in one study are positively associated with life circumstances as one would expect, except at the top of the scale, where ``those rating their life satisfaction as `ten out of ten' are older, have less income and less education than those whose life satisfaction is nine out of ten.''
-They speculate a reason unrelated to cognitive limitations for this observation but declare that ``This issue warrants further research''.
-The present paper may fully resolve this mystery.
+A small number of studies have remarked in some way on the use of focal values, but without a full account or explanation.\footnote{There is also a psychometrics literature which refers to the tendency towards top and bottom value responses as ``extreme response style'' and tendency towards the central value as ``moderate response style'' \citep{Hamamura-Heine-Paulhus-PID2007-cultural-differences-response-styles,Khorramdel-vonDavier-Pokropek-BJMSP2019-extreme-response-styles-model}.
+That literature, known in psychology as ``item response theory'', is motivated by an interest in personality type, as classified by responses to a battery of Likert questions with all-verbal response options.
+These studies have not considered cognitive ability as an explanatory factor. \citet{Giustinelli-Manski-Molinari-JEconometrics2020-rounding} also study rounding of reported quantitative beliefs which relies on observing multiple questions for each respondent.} \citet{Dolan-Layard-Metcalfe-ONS2011-SWB-public-policy} mention that \SWL ratings in one study are positively associated with life circumstances as one would expect, except at the top of the scale, where ``those rating their life satisfaction as `ten out of ten' are older, have less income and less education than those whose life satisfaction is nine out of ten''.
+They speculate a reason unrelated to cognitive limitations for this observation but declare that ``This issue warrants further research''. \citet{Conti-Pudney-RES2011-SWB-survey-design-BHPS-distribution} describe focal value behavior as a response to the existence of verbal cues, present on only three out of seven response options. \citet{Landua-SIR1992-panel-focal-values} analyses response transition probabilities in the German Socio-Economic Panel, and \citet{Frick-Goebel-Schechtman-Wagner-Yitzhaki-SMR2006-SOEP-attrition-endpoints} confirm his report that respondents have a tendency to move away from the endpoints over time.
+In fact, this could be driven largely by the \FVR behavior diminishing as panel participants, especially those with low numeracy, gain familiarity and comfort with the scale.